 One currently unexplored area is potential ethnic differences in women’s genital self-image and attitudes toward female genitals.
 Women may adopt negative attitudes toward women’s genitals as a result of cultural level scripts that suggest that women’s genitals are unclean or ugly (Braun & Wilkinson, 2001).
 Woo, Brotto, and Gorzalka (2009) found that sexual knowledge, attitudes, and behaviour all influenced whether East Asian women had undergone cervical screening or not.
 In the U.K., Robb et al. (2010) found that awareness of cervical screening was significantly lower in individuals who were members of one of the six largest ethnic minority groups, four of whom were Asian.
 South Asian women in the U.K. in particular have had low rates of uptake of cervical screening compared to non-Asian women (Szczepura, 2005).

 Combined with the known potential psychological barriers of embarrassment and modesty shown to be especially relevant in women of Asian descent, the low rates of pelvic examination uptake in these populations is an interesting test case to examine whether and how Asian women’s attitudes toward female genitals and their own genital self-image may be affecting their willingness to undergo pelvic exams.
 A primary group of interest within both Asian and non-Asian groups is young women, given their lower likelihood of accessing cervical screening.
 As such, the primary aim of this study was to examine the attitudes and perceptions of young Asian and non-Asian women in the U.K. toward female genitals and their own genital self-image, and the influence of these on their intentions to have a pelvic exam.
+A secondary objective was to examine whether a range of other demographic and background variables e.g., sexual experience, relationship status identified as important in previous research and previous experiences of pelvic exams were associated with intentions to have a pelvic exam in future.
+Although research has documented that there is often a gap between people’s intentions and their actual behaviour (Sheeran & Orbell, 2000), we assessed intentions as well as past history of pelvic exams in part because we anticipated that younger women in our sample would not have yet had their first pelvic screening.

 Method